gitbls/pistrong/README.md

 * Email server configuration is beyond the scope of this document.
-However, if you install postfix (on a Raspberry Pi), take all the defaults, and select local mail delivery, pistrong will be able to send mail to local users.
+However, if you install postfix (on a Raspberry Pi), take all the defaults, and select local mail delivery, pistrong will be able to send mail to local users, such as user pi.

 ## Security considerations